Meaningful work experiences in high school are a strong predictor of employment success as an adult.

 Explore strengths, interests and goals

-Help your child explore what they're good at and what they enjoy.
+Help your child explore what they're good at and what they enjoy so they can start thinking about future job possibilities.

 -